Open Accessibility Menu

 Accommodation

-If you have a disability or a medical condition that makes it hard for you to do your job, you might need to ask for some special changes at work.
+If you have a disability, a medical condition, or a pregnancy related limitation that makes it hard for you to do your job, you might need to ask for some special changes at work.
 These changes can help you perform your tasks well and stay safe.
-The law, including the Americans with Disabilities Act (ADA) and other comparable statues, requires your employer to help by making reasonable changes, unless it's too difficult for the business.
+The law, including the ADA, PWFA and other comparable statues, requires your employer to help by making reasonable changes, unless it's too difficult for the business.
 This ensures that everyone, no matter their condition, can work and have equal opportunities to succeed.

 Request here